 Although balms effectively do both, they operate on a sort of scale that goes from conditioning to styling.

-- Offers slight conditioning properties, won’t penetrate the skin as well
+- Offers slight conditioning properties, won’t penetrate the skin as well however it holds in moisture.

 - Tends to leave a matte type natural finish.